biosaxs-dev/molass-library/paper.md

 # Statement of need

 Analysis of SEC-SAXS experiment data involves several steps.
-To list a simplest course for discussion:
+To list a simplest course for discussion here:

 1. Circular Average
 2. Background Subtraction